Celiac Disease Antibody Tests

 What is the difference between celiac disease and an allergy to wheat and other grains?

 Allergies involve hypersensitivity reactions and the production of specific immunoglobulin E (IgE) antibodies directed against grains such as wheat and rye.
 These antibodies may cause some symptoms similar to those caused by celiac disease, but they will only do so for a short time after you eat the food to which you are allergic.
 The reaction may be mild or severe, but it is limited and does not cause damage to the lining of your intestine the way that celiac disease does.
-If you feel that you may have a wheat or other grain allergy, talk to your health practitioner about getting tested for these allergen-specific IgE antibodies.
+If you feel that you may have a wheat or other grain allergy, talk to your healthcare practitioner about getting tested for these allergen-specific IgE antibodies.

 Do I need to follow a gluten-free diet if I have been diagnosed with celiac disease but have never had any symptoms?

-If you do have asymptomatic celiac disease, it is recommended that you follow a gluten-free diet.
+If you have asymptomatic celiac disease, it is recommended that you follow a gluten-free diet.
 You will still have damaged villi in your intestines and you may have malabsorption problems that are causing silent conditions such as osteoporosis.
 If you have doubts about the accuracy of your diagnosis, you may want to work with your health practitioner to verify the findings.

 Can I have oats in my diet?

 This is somewhat controversial.
 Some experts feel that oats should be avoided by those with celiac disease while others believe that most people can tolerate small amounts.
 They feel that the proteins found in oats are not contributing significantly to celiac disease.
-This is something you should discuss with your health practitioner and a nutritionist.
+This is something you should discuss with your healthcare practitioner and a nutritionist.

 How do I know what to eat and where can I get help?